6th Attack Squadron: Combat in the China Burma India Theater

 The unit staged through bases not only in China for attacks on Japan, but from other bases in India and Ceylon.
 It conducted mining operations off the coasts of French Indochina, near Saigon and China, near Shanghai.
 It attacked Japanese targets in Southeast Asia, including aircraft factories, naval installations, transportation facilities and iron works, and it flew sorties to targets as distant as Indonesia.
 In August 1944, the squadron again struck the Imperial Steel Works in Yawata, earning its first Distinguished Unit Citation.
 Fighter opposition on this attack included the first experience of a Japanese fighter plane intentionally ramming a B-29.

 In October 1944, the 468th Bombardment Group was reorganized, along with other groups in XX Bomber Command.
 The squadron's strength was increased by three B-29s made available by the inactivation of the 795th Bombardment Squadron and maintenance personnel from the disbanding maintenance squadrons of the 468th.
 During its remaining time in the China-Burma-India Theater, the squadron found itself more frequently attacking tactical targets in Formosa and the Philippines to support of forces advancing in the Pacific.

 The squadron abandoned its forward bases in China in January 1945, but continued attacks from Indian airfields.
-It attacked a supply dump in Rangoon, Burma; rail targets near Bangkok, Thailand and Kuala Lampur, Malaya, and the drydock in Singapore.
+It attacked a supply dump in Rangoon, Burma; rail targets near Bangkok, Thailand and Kuala Lumpur, Malaya, and the drydock in Singapore.
 On 4 May, the squadron left its base in India for the island of Tinian, although elements of the 468th Group had begun moving as early as February.